 The difference in cost of feedstock supply between biomass and coal, natural gas and heating oil is calculated using the costs outlined in Table 2-9 and Table 2-10.
 The difference in costs (\$/MMBtu) is multiplied by the amount of energy (MMBtu) being replaced by biomass.
 Operation and maintenance costs were taken from Table 38 of the U.S. Department of Energy (DOE) Energy Information Administration's (EIA) Annual Energy Outlook 2008 (AEO 2008).
 While use of biomass may be pursued through other technology types (e.g., gasification) or end uses (e.g., heat or steam), this methodology was used to provide an estimate of the costs of cofiring with biomass feedstocks replacing traditional electricity consumption.
 The costs for both 65\$/delivered ton and 120\$/delivered ton are included.
-Table 2-11 shows the costs of fuel, as compared with existing electricity generation.
-Therefore, this is the cost to use biomass compared with the costs of coal/natural gas/oil, according to Alaska's fuel mix.
-Therefore, the increase in price between the 65\$/ton cost and the 120\$/ton cost is not linear.
-The total costs are outlined in Table 2-12.
+Table 2-11 shows the costs of biomass cofiring.
+Note that the fuel costs shown to the right of Table 2-11 indicate net costs of fuel, as compared with existing electricity generation.
+Therefore, this is the cost to use biomass minus the costs of coal/natural gas/oil, according to Alaska's fuel mix.
+There are positive costs of both the 65\$/ton and the 120\$/ton scenarios, when compared with the default fuel mix assumed for Alaska (72% coal, 13% natural gas, and 15% oil).
+The break even cost of replacing these fuels is somewhere in the range of 50\$/ton for this option, although this changes from year to year based on fossil fuel costs.
+This explains why the High fuel costs outlined in Table 2-11 are more than double the costs of the mid-range fuel costs scenario.
+The total costs of biomass cofiring are outlined in Table 2-12.